obireddy/SpringAspectJLogging/README.md

 # SpringAspectJLogging

-Basic sample of Spring & AspectJ
+Basic sample of Spring AspectJ Logging with annotations